Observing Orbital Decay in the Ultracompact Hot Subdwarf Binary System ZTFJ213056.71+442046.5: Timing Analysis

 We now determine the period change by fitting Equation \eqref{O-C_2} to the values in Table \ref{table:2}.
-All parameters in the equation are fitted, except for the period.
-The Python module \texttt{emcee} is used to fit an MCMC with Gaussian priors \citep{for13}.
-Since we do not expect significant errors for the reference mid-eclipse time and the period, these priors are chosen to be 0.
-The boundaries for the priors are the uncertainties for these quantities from \citet{deshmukh}.
+All parameters in the equation are fitted, except for the period, which is taken from \citet{deshmukh}.
+The Python module \textsc{emcee} is used for an MCMC fit with 150 walkers and 3000 steps \citep{for13}.
+The walkers were initialized randomly in the following regions:

+Figure \ref{fig:corner} shows the corner plot for the MCMC fit.
 The result of the fit is

 The fit is shown in Figure \ref{O-C} along with the prediction by \citet{kup20a} and the measured value from \citet{antipin}.